|

 reproduce through successive generations, and so the application of natural

-selection to explain the properties of atoms is absurd from the outset.
+selection to explain the properties of atoms is an absurdity.

 Or?